itzg/docker-minecraft-server/README.md

 ### HTTP Proxy

-You may configure the use of an HTTP/HTTPS proxy by passing the proxy's URL via the `HTTPS_PROXY` and `HTTP_PROXY` environment variables.
+You may configure the use of an HTTP/HTTPS proxy by passing the proxy's URL via the `PROXY` environment variable.
+In [the example compose file](docker-compose-proxied.yml) it references a companion squid proxy by setting the equivalent of

-    -e HTTPS_PROXY=proxy:3128
+    -e PROXY=proxy:3128

 ### Using "noconsole" option